What is Thematic Autobiography?

 Themes

-Thematic Autobiography uses the metaphor of life as a tree to help you reflect on major life decisions.
+Thematic Autobiography uses a variety of universal themes and accompanying questions.
+These questions will help you reflect and write on major life choices and decisions.

 Here is a sample theme accompanied by writing prompts on the subject of FOOD

-Each leaf below contains a set of themes that provide a unique way of writing about people, places, facts and feelings.
+Each constellation below contains a set of themes that provide a unique way of writing about people, places, facts and feelings.

 Workshops